rlespinasse/github-slug-action/README.md

 >
 > The master branch EOL have been set to **2020-10-25** after a 6-month deprecation period (more information on the [EOL issue][7])

+## Thanks for talking about us

+- [Mettre en place une CI/CD Angular avec GitHub Actions & Netlify][15] (in french :fr:)
+- [Github Actions : enfin des pipelines accessibles aux développeurs][16] (in french :fr:)
+- The next one is you. _Don't hesitate to add you to this list._

 [1]: https://github.com/rlespinasse/github-slug-action/workflows/Build/badge.svg
 [2]: https://github.com/rlespinasse/github-slug-action/actions
 [3]: https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables#default-environment-variables